The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

 8. Rosy Boas

-The Rosy Boa (Lichanura trivirgata) is a snake species that is one of the United States’ two native boas.
-Dwelling in the American Southwest and the states of Sonora and Baja, Mexico, these snakes are used to staying out of the sun under rocks and in burrows.
+The Rosy Boa (Lichanura trivirgata) is a snake species that is one of the United States two native boas.
+Dwelling in the American Southwest and the states of Sonora and Baja, Mexico, these snakes are used to staying out of the sun under rocks and in caves.

 They are usually seventeen to forty-four inches long and have a round, smooth body in varying shades of brown, orange, gray, and even blue.

 Feeding on small birds, snakes, lizards, amphibians, and rodents, the Rosy Boa kills by constricting its prey.
-That said, it can strike quickly, but its normal crawling speed is about 1.6 km/hr (1 mile per hour), making it one of the slowest snakes in the world.
+It can strike quickly, but its average crawling speed is about 1.6 km/hr (1 mile per hour), making it one of the slowest snakes in the world.

 7. Gila Monsters